squazi/casestudy1/Case_Study_1.md

 squazi
 March 21 2017
 #Introduction
-###The following analyzes data that ranks the GDP of 190 countries with corresponding educational data for these countries.The intent is discover correlation/causation between financial success and education on an aggregate country level scale.
+###The following analyzes data that ranks the GDP of 190 countries by supplementing it with data that was intended to analyze educational statistics for a wide array of countries.The intent is discover correlation/causation of a country's GDP with other relevant attributes.

 ##Relevant Data
 ####The data files can be found at: https://d396qusza40orc.cloudfront.net/getdata%2Fdata%2FGDP.csv & https://d396qusza40orc.cloudfront.net/getdata%2Fdata%2FEDSTATS_Country.csv